perttu/Zebonastic/OPT/Interior_design_of_house/Images/gP2_Week3/README.md

-#The images generated for week 3 o.e July 10th to July 17th 2023
+#The images generated for week 3 i.e July 10th to July 17th 2023